binoyPeries/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-ballerina-graphql-endpoint-via-a-service.md

 3. Click the **Service** card.
 4. To allow Choreo to connect to your GitHub account, click **Authorize with GitHub**.
 If you have not already connected your GitHub repository to Choreo, enter your GitHub credentials and select the repository you created in the prerequisites section to install the [Choreo GitHub App](https://github.com/marketplace/choreo-apps).

-    Alternatively, select the **Public GitHub Repository** option and paste the [Choreo samples repository](https://github.com/wso2/choreo-samples) URL in the **Provide Repository URL** field to connect to it without requiring authorization from the [Choreo Apps](https://github.com/marketplace/choreo-apps) GitHub application.
+    Alternatively, select the **Use Public GitHub Repository** option and paste the [Choreo samples repository](https://github.com/wso2/choreo-samples) URL in the **Provide Repository URL** field to connect to it without requiring authorization from the [Choreo Apps](https://github.com/marketplace/choreo-apps) GitHub application.
 However, authorizing the repository with the [Choreo GitHub App](https://github.com/marketplace/choreo-apps) is necessary if you want to enable [**Auto Deploy**](https://wso2.com/choreo/docs/choreo-concepts/ci-cd/#deploy) for the component.

     !!! note
            The **Choreo GitHub App** requires the following permissions: